 - Press Go and let the magic happen!

 - Remove mat from machine and carefully peel up your paper or sheet that you are using for your project

 Best Printer for Cricut Print and Cut

-One of the essentials for Print then cut is a good printer.
+The first thing to consider is an essential for Print then cut is a good printer.
 Cricut recommends using an InkJet printer.

 I would definitely make sure you get a printer that has good reviews.
 Thankfully, InkJet printers are pretty affordable these days, and there are a lot of options.